jmh019/hello-world/README.md

 # hello-world
-My first repository on GitHub
+This is my first repository on GitHub.
+My name is Jonathan Hernandez.
+I am a 3rd year undergraduate at UCSD.
+My major is Physics.